For a quick look at our current court schedule, click here: http://lawrencepark.tennisbookings.com/consoledisplay.htm

 Club play hours are determined by our City permit.
 Our hours are 7:00 am – 11:00 pm Monday to Sunday, as per our permit, and subject to organized activities and daily court maintenance.

-Juniors may tag up and book our reserved court during Family Time on Saturdays.
+Juniors may tag up and book our reserved courts during Family Time which is all day on Saturdays.

 ABOUT OUR “CLAY COURTS”